touchlab/KaMPKit/README.md

 ## About KMP and the "Kit"

-For a longer intro about what KMP is, why we like it, and more about the Kit's genesis, see [KMP: What and Why?](WHAT_AND_WHY.md).
+For a longer intro about what KMP is, why we like it, and more about the Kit's genesis, see [KMP: What and Why ?](docs/WHAT_AND_WHY.md).
 For the remainder of this doc, we're going to focus on getting started.

 ## Getting Help